chesterxgchen/superset-docker-install/README.md

 ## Build docker image

-To run the container, simply run:
+To build the docker image, simply run:

 ```bash
 docker-compose build
 ```
-This will build the docker image for different modules
+This will genearte the docker images for different containers.
+In docker-compose file, we have three containers : redis, db and superset with corresponding containers names: superset_cache, superset_db and superset_dev

 ```bash
 docker-compose up